Most Amazon brand building advice stops at "enroll in Brand Registry." That gets you tools, not a brand.

 That is necessary but not sufficient.
 If you are not building repeat purchase behavior, your customer acquisition cost stays high and your brand equity stays low.

-Then use Brand Tailored Promotions to re-engage specific segments:
+Use Brand Tailored Promotions to re-engage specific segments:

 - New customer acquisition promotions for shoppers who have not purchased yet